Courtesy titles in the United Kingdom: Adoption

-Until 2004, children who had been adopted by peers had no right to any courtesy title.
+Until 2004, children who had been adopted by peers had no right to any courtesy titles.
 Pursuant to a Royal Warrant dated 30 April 2004, these children are now automatically entitled to the same styles and courtesy titles as their siblings.
 However, unlike biological children, they cannot inherit peerages from their parent (and thus, since they cannot be heirs, if a peer adopts a son and he is the oldest son, he would use the styles of younger sons).
-For example, actress Nimmy March, the daughter of The Duke and Duchess of Richmond, was immediately elevated to Lady Naomi Gordon-Lennox on 30 April 2004.
+For example, actress Nimmy March, the daughter of the Duke and Duchess of Richmond, was immediately elevated to Lady Naomi Gordon-Lennox on 30 April 2004.

-Note that Scottish peerages' rules for courtesy titles and styles differ.
+Scottish peerages' rules for courtesy titles and styles differ.

 Summary

 Indirect inheritance

-Occasionally, a peer succeeds to a peerage upon the death of a relative who is not one of his or her parents.
+Occasionally, a person succeeds to a peerage upon the death of a relative who is not one of his or her parents.
 When this happens, the relatives of the new peer may be allowed to use the courtesy titles or styles which would have been accorded them if the new peer had succeeded a parent or grandparent in the title.

-For instance, Rupert Ponsonby, 7th Baron de Mauley, succeeded his uncle in 2002.
-His brother George had no title, as their father was only the younger son of a peer and was never actually Baron de Mauley.
-However, in 2003, George was granted, by Warrant of Precedence from Queen Elizabeth II, the style and precedence that would have been his, had his father survived to inherit the barony, becoming The Honourable George Ponsonby.
-Precedence in such circumstances is usually granted but is not automatic.
+For instance, Rupert Ponsonby, 7th Baron de Mauley succeeded his childless uncle in 2002.
+His brother George had no title, as their father was only a younger son of a peer and never inherited (as heir presumptive) the Baron de Mauley title.
+However, in 2003, George was granted, by warrant of precedence from Queen Elizabeth II, the style and precedence that would have been his, had his father survived to inherit the barony, becoming the Honourable George Ponsonby.
+Precedence in such circumstances is usually granted, but is not automatic.

 Spouses of peers

 The wife of a substantive peer is legally entitled to the privileges of peerage: she is said to have a "life estate" in her husband's dignity.
-Thus a duke's wife is titled a "duchess", a marquess's wife a "marchioness", an earl's wife a "countess", a viscount's wife a "viscountess" and a baron's wife a "baroness".
-Despite being referred to as a "peeress", she is not a peer in her own right.
-However, this is considered a legal title, unlike the social titles of a peer's children.
+Thus, a duke's wife is titled "the duchess", a marquess's wife "the marchioness", an earl's wife "the countess", a viscount's wife, "the viscountess" and a baron's wife "the baroness".
+Despite being referred to as a "peeress", she is a peer by virtue of her marriage; however, this is considered a legal title, as it grants her a legal (marriage) estate, unlike the social (courtesy) titles used by a peer's children.

-The wives of eldest sons of peers hold their titles on the same basis as their husbands, i.e. by courtesy.
-Thus the wife of the Marquess of Douro is known as the "Marchioness of Douro".
+The wives of eldest sons of peers hold their titles on the same basis as their husbands — that is, by courtesy.
+Thus, the wife of the person known as Marquess of Douro is known as "Marchioness of Douro".